Help local communities and support the NHS during the COVID-19 crisis

-Our new ways of working have made a real difference to people’s lives – 96% of people benefitting from our remodelled support say that it has helped them to feel less lonely, 85% say it has helped them to feel less anxious and 94% say they felt more confident they’d have someone to call on in a crisis or emergency.
+Our new ways of working have made a real difference to people’s lives – 89% of people benefitting from our remodelled support say that it has helped them to feel less lonely, 83% say it has helped them to feel less anxious and 75% felt more able to cope.

 Watch Catherine Johnstone CEO, explain our work.

 Companies, grant makers and philanthropists can help us as we step up to meet the challenge our communities face.